Menu

 • General maintenance workers

-Occasional workers, those who do not qualify as “full time,” are not entitled to receive workers’ compensation benefits.
+Occasional workers who do not qualify as “full-time” are not entitled to receive workers’ compensation benefits.

 How Are Domestic Employees Covered?

 Many homeowners have workers’ compensation coverage and may not even realize it.
-Workers’ compensation coverage is often part of the homeowner or rental insurance package that your employer has for their home or apartment.
-If your employer insists that they don’t have coverage, you may want to suggest that they look at their homeowner’s insurance policy.
+Workers’ compensation coverage is often part of your employer’s homeowner or rental insurance package for their home or apartment.
+If your employer insists they don’t have coverage, you may suggest that they look at their homeowner’s insurance policy.

 What Happens if I’m Not Covered or My Employer Doesn’t Have Insurance?

-If your employer does not have workers’ compensation insurance and they should, you still have legal options outside of the workers’ compensation system.
+If your employer does not have workers’ compensation insurance, and they should, you still have legal options outside of the workers’ compensation system.
 These include an argument that your employer should have had insurance coverage but did not.
-It will take more time to get benefits, and you must pay your own healthcare coverage upfront, however.
+It will take longer to get benefits, and you must pay your healthcare coverage upfront.

 If you do not work enough hours to be considered a full-time employee for workers’ compensation purposes, you may still be able to sue based on a claim for premises liability.
-This type of legal claim is similar to what you would use if you slipped and fell at a grocery store or other public location.
-Again, you will not get benefits as quickly, and you will have to pay for your own medical care costs right away.
+This legal claim is similar to what you would use if you slipped and fell at a grocery store or other public location.
+Again, you will not get benefits as quickly and will have to pay for your medical care costs immediately.
 Your attorney will be able to walk you through these options.

 At Koszdin, Fields & Sherry, we know that going through a work accident can be scary and confusing.
 We are here to help.
 Give us a call to schedule a free consultation with one of our Los Angeles workers’ comp attorneys today: 818-812-5639.